-- 4. Students who are admitted to the University must complete registration prior to the start of their first term of study.
-Students are not entitled to attend classes until registration has been completed, and in all cases students must have completed registration and started attending classes no later than the end of week 2 of term.
-Changes of degree programme are not permitted later than the end of week 2. - 5.
-The University expects students to engage with all lectures, seminars, tutorials and laboratory practicals; and access and engage with available learning resources on the University Virtual Learning Environment and library.
-If a student is unable to attend, they should inform the relevant module deliverer or School Academic Advisor. - 6.
+- 4. Students who are admitted to the University must complete registration prior to starting their programme of study.
+Students are not entitled to attend classes until registration has been completed, and in all cases students must have completed registration prior to the start of teaching.
+Changes of degree programme are not normally permitted later than the end of week 21 - 5.
+The University expects students to engage with all in person and/or online lectures, seminars, tutorials and laboratory practical's, as appropriate for the programme of study; and access and engage with available learning resources on the University Virtual Learning Environment and library.
+If a student is unable to attend and/or interact with VLE content due to ill health or serious personal circumstances they should contact the appropriate support services. - 6.
 The University reserves the right to withdraw the registration of students who have failed to disclose relevant information, or who have presented misleading or false information, in applying for a programme of study; or those who do not engage with their studies through attendance at timetabled classes and/or learning materials on the University Virtual Learning Environment for a period of 15 working days or more The University also reserves the right to decline or withdraw the registration of students who do not hold the appropriate immigration status, or who fail to comply with the conditions of their visa.